mguinada/vlc-client/README.md

 ## Notice

-vlc-client has been tested on linux but it should work on any VLC installation as long and the command line is responsive for `vlc` and `cvlc` calls.
+vlc-client has been tested on linux but it should work on any VLC installation as long as the command line is responsive for `vlc` and `cvlc` calls.
 On Mac OSX these are not available by default.
 They can be created with:

 ```
 ln -s /Applications/VLC.app/Contents/MacOS/VLC /usr/local/bin/vlc